gsmaverick/splash/README.md

 Let us know in detail what is going on, including the details on the platform you're experience issues on and preferably a way to reproduce the bug.

-Better, yet, fix the bug and bask in the glory of being a contributor.
+Better, yet, fix the bug, along with a correspoding test so we don't make the same mistake in the future and bask in the glory of being a contributor.

 # License